Aditi Kapil: Early life

-Kapil was born in Sofia, Bulgaria.
+Kapil is of Indian descent and was born in Sofia, Bulgaria.
 She grew up in Sweden before moving to Minnesota to attend Macalester College.
 At Macalester, she intended on becoming a journalist until the college's only journalism professor died.
 She was taking an acting class at the time, and that introduction to the theater stuck.
 Kapil graduated with a B.A. in English and Dramatic Arts.

 Career

 Kapil began her professional career in theater as a Twin Cities actress.
 She became a playwright at the encouragement of Jack Reuler, founder of the Mixed Blood Theatre.
 In addition to her career as an actress, playwright, and director, she has worked with Mixed Blood's artistic director Jack Reuler to curate a list of plays about people with disabilities as a part of Mixed Blood's Disability Visibility Project, which seeks to support disabled actors as well as ensure that stories of disabled individuals continue to have a space on stage.
 In 2000, Kapil was awarded a grant from the Jerome Foundation for two months travel in India with her father, Satie Kumar Kapil, an award-winning Punjabi poet.
 The purpose of the trip was to trace her family history in Punjab and meet with other Indian novelists, poets, artists, and cultural sociologists.